-Ah, Cullen thought.
-That was… Hmm.
-He would do well to avoid thoughts like that.
+No, Cullen thought.
+This was… No. He needed to avoid thoughts like that.
 After all, there was little chance that– Well, he and Kate weren’t arguing anymore, but that certainly didn’t mean…

 The tangled up something in Cullen’s chest flared hot and squeezed tight, compressing his lungs.

 It didn’t mean anything, Cullen told himself, as he took a deep breath.
-Alright, yes, the notion had left him staring into space like an idiot, but that moment had passed.
-Surely there was nothing wrong with admiring Kate, nor in feeling a certain fondness for her.
+Alright, yes, he was now staring into space like an idiot, but the moment had passed.
+Surely there was nothing wrong with admiring Kate’s looks, nor in feeling a certain fondness for her as a person.
 Fondness lay along the path to friendship.
 And friendship between the commander of the Inquisition and the Herald of Andraste was appropriate - desirable even.

 Desirable, his mind repeated.